 At least 1 out of 5 children visit their pediatrician or family doctor for a skin problem.
-The Pediatric Dermatology physicians at Dermatology Group Southern California are dedicated to assisting infants, children, and adolescents with these common skin problems.
+The Pediatric Dermatology physicians at Dermatology Group of Southern California, Inc. are dedicated to assisting infants, children, and adolescents with these common skin problems.
 And we make great effort at doing so as compassionately and effectively as possible.
 In this practice, we diagnose and treat common childhood skin conditions such as acne, warts, molluscum, atopic dermatitis, pigmented lesions, vascular birthmarks, etc.

 Probably the most common concerns for babies and young children relate initially to a variety of skin rashes such as cradle cap on scalp, contact allergies on the face, eczema on the body and eruptions on the skin that are related to common childhood viral infections in the airways and ears.
 In addition, there are many questions that arise concerning birthmarks, such as hemangiomas, port wine stains, congenital moles and other congenital lesions.
 There are many conditions that present in the neonatal period which cause great parental concern.